prob140/textbook/_chapters/Chapter_17/01_Probabilities_and_Expectations.md

 $$

 #### By `SymPy`
-Remember that `x` and `y` have already been defined as symbolic variables with values in the unit interval.
+Remember that `x` and `y` have already been defined as symbolic variables that are positive.